How To Improve As Brewmaster Monk — Dragonflight 10.0.5

 target, then use Spinning Crane Kick instead.
 However, Spinning Crane Kick

-does not reduce the cooldown on your Brews while Tiger Palm
+does not reduce the cooldown on your Brews, while Tiger Palm

-Gift of the Ox Orbs
+Gift of the Ox Spheres

-When you take damage, you will generate small yellow orbs to your sides.
+you will generate small yellow

 plenty of them, and they can be very helpful when you are taking a lot of damage

-heal you for their normal amount and you can have up to five active at a time.
+reason will still heal you for their normal amount, and you can have up to five

-You can quickly see how many are present by looking at your Expel Harm
+active at a time.
+You can quickly see how many are present

-icon; the number represents your orb count.
+Expel Harm icon; the number on it represents your

 useful if you only need a little bit of healing.
 Expel Harm also costs Energy

-and has a cooldown, but rewards you with a bit of damage for your healing.
+and has a cooldown but rewards you with a bit of damage for your healing.

 It is likely you are used to using Dampen Harm,